 “We are gonna pay what staff would have made for the first few months of the year and then spread that out among their future paychecks,” Sormani said.

 Despite the tax rate, Sormani said taxes will actually fall to $1.84.
-He says school districts have two tax rates: the maintenance and operation tax and the construction and capital project tax.
+He said school districts have two tax rates: the maintenance and operation (M&O) tax and the construction and capital project tax.
 Manor ISD is nearing the end of its 2019 bond program and construction projects and will be able to pay back $28 million to taxpayers in the spring ahead of schedule.

 Sormani said the community’s support speaks to the value of the teachers and the work they do.
 He said it will be an investment in current teachers and the recruitment of future ones.

-They say they also hope the upcoming legislative session will provide support to public schools in Texas.
+Marble Falls ISD said it also hope the upcoming legislative session will provide support to public schools in Texas.